railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 	.. note:: Comparing the two planning methods

-			To illustrate the difference between planning by time and planning by task, take the case of an IT project that's estimated to be around six months of work.
+			To illustrate the difference between planning by time and planning by task, take the case of an IT project that is estimated to be around six months of work.
 This project is managed by iterative cycles of development of around a month and a presentation is made to the client at the end of each cycle to track the progress of the project.
 At this meeting you plan what must be carried out for the following month.
 At the end of the month the account manager for the project invoices